 It is also possible to join organised group tours, with a number of companies, before arriving or once in French Guiana, however, they are offered in French.
 We have not tested these companies and cannot endorse them in any way, but a few options are:

-Where to Stay in French Guiana
+Hotels in French Guiana

 There is a wide range of accommodation in French Guiana, to suit just about every need and budget.
 You can rent a room from a local family for a few euros, or stay in a high-end hotel with all the amenities.
 For a complete look at all of the hotels, I stayed in during my time in French Guiana, read my article on Where to Stay in French Guiana.